 In September 1985, video gaming changed forever when Nintendo launched Super Mario Bros., immediately laying down a template for platform titles that's barely changed since (apart from when Nintendo themselves elected to shake things up, taking Mario 3D in 1996).
-Thirty years later, Mario's about to take on another dimension entirely, as Super Mario Maker (released on September 11) gives its players the power to create their own levels, using familiar blocks, perks, and enemies, and share them with the world via their Wii U.
+Thirty years later, Mario's about to take on another dimension entirely, as Super Mario Maker (released on the 11th of September) gives its players the power to create their own levels, using familiar blocks, perks and enemies, and share them with the world via their Wii U.

-Super Mario Maker's cross-generational focus means its aesthetics can be tweaked to fit whatever your favorite Nintendo era may be.
+Super Mario Maker's cross-generational focus means its aesthetics can be tweaked to fit whatever your favourite Nintendo era may be.
 If it's super old-school pixels you're after, you can skin your creations to resemble 1985's original game, but there are three more options to choose from: Super Mario Bros.
-3 (1988), Super Mario World (1990), and New Super Mario Bros.
+3 (1988), Super Mario World (1990) and New Super Mario Bros.
 U (2012).
-As something of a sucker for 16bit sprites, I elect to build my own level using World assets when trying the game out at a recent London preview, and soon enough I've an array of coins-spilling blocks, plumber-propelling springs, and enemies to splat.
-I don't create a complete stage, but I get the idea—and the idea seems like a lot of fun.
+As something of a sucker for 16bit sprites, I elect to build my own level using World assets when trying the game out at a recent London preview, and soon enough I've an array of coins-spilling blocks, plumber-propelling springs and enemies to splat.
+I don't create a complete stage, but I get the idea – and the idea seems like a lot of fun.
 Also, blah blah, something about amiibos, blah.
 They're compatible, basically, and using, say, a Link amiibo will let you play these levels as Link.
 (I still don't really understand the appeal of amiibos, sorry.)

 In the 3D era, too, Mario's been known to send controllers flying across living rooms, as anyone who aimed for absolute, beat-all-the-bonus-stages, collect-everything completion of the GameCube's Super Mario Sunshine can confirm.
 Several years later, New Super Mario Bros.
 U aped its 2D predecessors in punishing difficulty terms.
 Basically, Mario's meant to be fun, of course, but these games in their purest forms are supposed to test players, to push them to their limits.
 And Super Mario Maker is about to let that attitude loose on an audience of amateurs with no experience of creating games for a living.